Arrested for Burglary in Bergen County NJ?

 Burglary is a serious felony charge in New Jersey that will be prosecuted by the County Prosecutor’s office in the county in which you have been charged.
 Burglary typically involves homes or businesses but it can also involve entering a motor vehicle with the intent to commit a crime therein.
 Prosecutors have a lot of flexibility in these cases, and they often file burglary charges against individuals who enter a home or commercial building when the homeowner or building owner claims that the other person did not have permission to be there.
 Basically, if authorities believe that you went to the property for the purpose of committing a theft, or some other crime, you can expect to be charged with burglary and face severe consequences that may include prison time.
 What could this mean for you?
 To learn more about the burglary law in New Jersey, watch the video and keep reading.

-At the Tormey Law Firm, our seasoned defense attorneys have been handling cases involving shoplifting, theft by deception, and robbery throughout New Jersey for years, including in Montvale, Bergenfield, and Ridgefield Park.
+At the Tormey Law Firm, our seasoned criminal defense attorneys have been handling cases involving burglary, shoplifting, theft by deception, and robbery throughout Bergen County and New Jersey for years, including in Montvale, Bergenfield, and Ridgefield Park.
 In fact, Mr. Tormey was featured in the Daily Record in Morris County regarding shoplifting charges, the immigration consequences, and other potential penalties for those convicted.
 In addition, some of our lawyers have prosecuted these charges on behalf of the State and now use their training and expertise to defend our clients in court.
 Call us today at (201)-330-4979 for a free consultation about your case, and please continue reading this page for more information about burglary charges in New Jersey.

 Burglary Charges in New Jersey: N.J.S.A.
 2C:18-2